 Criminal sexual contact is a fourth degree crime, or fourth degree felony.
 Criminal penalties include a fine of up to $10,000, along with a prison sentence of up to 18 months.

 Aggravated criminal sexual contact is a third degree crime, or third degree felony.
 Criminal penalties include a fine of up to $15,000 and a prison sentence ranging anywhere from three to five years.

 Lewdness is a disorderly persons offense, or misdemeanor, though there are also situations where the charge can be elevated to a crime of the fourth degree.
 When it is treated as a disorderly persons offense, criminal penalties for lewdness include fines up to $1,000 and up to six months in jail.

 Endangering the welfare of children – an offense which involves “impair[ing] or debauch[ing] the morals of… [a] child,” as described by the statute – is a crime of the third, second, or first degree, depending on the specific nature of the allegations.

 NJ Sex Crimes Defense Attorney John J. Zarych Can Help

-If you have been charged with sexual assault, aggravated sexual assault, criminal sexual contact, lewdness, or other sex crimes in New Jersey, talk to an experienced defense attorney right away.
+If you have been charged with sexual assault, aggravated sexual assault, criminal sexual contact, lewdness, or other sex crimes in New Jersey, talk to an experienced Atlantic City sexual offense attorney right away.
 For a free legal consultation, contact the Law Offices of John J. Zarych online, or call today at (609) 616-4956.